 Specialties and Clinical Interests:

-Microsurgery of the brain and spine, herniated discs in the cervical and lumbar spine, tumors of the brain and spine, pituitary tumors, Chiari malformation and peripheral nerve surgery.
+Microsurgery of the brain and spine, diagnosis and treatment of herniated discs and spinal stenosis in the cervical and lumbar spine, tumors of the brain and spine, pituitary tumors, Chiari malformation and peripheral nerve surgery.

 D magazine Best Doctor Award 2001-2017